logo

 • Truro

-Thoreau lodged at the Highland Lighthouse in Truro from July 6 to July 18, 1855 while he collected plant specimens and studied the history and culture, and natural features of Cape Cod.
+Thoreau lodged at the Highland Lighthouse during July 1855 while he studied the natural history of Cape Cod.
 Read more...

 • Plymouth